The guidelines are below but email me if you have any queries…

 - NB.
 I reserve the right to make minor changes, especially if your first language isn’t English.
 Also the content must be family-friendly (no swearing etc).
 Thank you.

 - Please allow a minimum of two weeks for a reply before chasing me!

-A while back poet Philip Ellis asked me via Twitter if I’d take poems and I said, “sure, why not” (or something like that) but sadly there wasn’t an eighth day in the week starting with ‘P’ but this morning (11th December) Neel left a comment on my Flash Fiction Friday page saying he was looking forward to reading fortnightly poetry.
-So, it’s now time to even up the scales a little, and go one better than fortnightly.
-This page, therefore, will be dedicated to weekly poetry and contain the links from the slots that will make up ‘Post-weekend Poetry’, post-weekend being Monday evenings (c.7pm UK time).
+A while back, poet Philip A Ellis asked me via Twitter if I’d take poems and I said, “sure, why not” (or something like that) but sadly there wasn’t an eighth day in the week starting with ‘P’ but then on 11th December 2011, Neel left a comment on my Flash Fiction Friday page saying he was looking forward to reading fortnightly poetry.
+So, I thought if was time to even up the scales a little, and go one better than fortnightly.
+This page, therefore, is be dedicated to weekly poetry and contains the links from the slots that will make up ‘Post-weekend Poetry’, post-weekend being Mondays.

 So, I am now throwing down the gauntlet to you poets out there who would like a platform for your poetry.
 As with everything else creative on this blog, you retain the copyright and I will not use it anywhere else without your permission.
 You, on the other hand, can have posted it anywhere and everywhere before or after it goes live here, I’m not precious about exclusivity… in fact I like the thought of more than just my visitors (ave.200+ daily) seeing your writing.

 - 001: Dactylic Pentameter by poet Phillip A Ellis – 12th December 2011.
 Phillip guest blogged for me late November and we chatted back in July (interview no.55).
 And he’s mentioned this page on his blog.

 - 002: The Chill Turned Warm by poet Bonnie Gail Carter – 19th December.
 Bonnie’s book of poetry, from which this poem is brought, is listed on this blog’s ‘Books – other people’s‘ page.